nbdc-datahub/hbcd-docs/docs/instruments/pregexp/su/assist.md

 ## Instrument Details

-The HBCD ASSIST V1, V2, and V3 measures were modified from the [NIDA Quick Screen (Modified ASSIST)](https://nida.nih.gov/sites/default/files/pdf/nmassist.pdf) and included questions from the Family History Assessment Module (FHAM) and the All of Us Personal and Family Health History.
+The **HBCD ASSIST V1, V2, and V3** were modified from the [NIDA Quick Screen (Modified ASSIST)](https://nida.nih.gov/sites/default/files/pdf/nmassist.pdf) and included questions from the Family History Assessment Module (FHAM) and the All of Us Personal and Family Health History.
 The original NIDA quick screen was scored; however, our version is not scored.
 To acknowledge these changes in future publications, authors can note that questions were motivated from the NIDA Modified ASSIST.

 The NIDA quick screen tool (*have you used alcohol, tobacco, prescription drugs, or illegal drugs in the last year*) was modified to assess more details regarding types of substances used and the timeline of use before and during pregnancy - see [HBCD Modification Details](#hbcd-mod) for modifications made to each instrument version.
 In addition, for lifetime and problematic use, and use pre-pregnancy, pregnancy, end-pregnancy, post-pregnancy, and past 3 months, use was greatly expanded - see [Expanded ASSIST Substance Type Options](#substance-options).